-Airlines often times contract with many service providers in order to have service if the primary service provider is not available.
+Table 5-11 - Primary Service Provider Key upload return codes provider is not available.
 The primary service provider could upload via RF the secondary service provider's certificates; this is to limit who is authorized to update certificates over RF.
 Secondary Service provider certificate upload is limited to the customer agreement, Certificate Practice Statement and Certificate Policy, each service provider is free to develop their own policies as long as they meet or exceed the minimum standards outlined in the Master Certificate Policy.